technophile-04/CSI_Task_Web/README.md

 #Programming Jokes

-##This app will help some funny jokes around programming world !
+##This app will help you find some funny jokes around programming world !